-'''

-Type:

-Numeric()

-named?

-no

-slurpy?

-no

-optional? no

-Name:

-$base

-Type:

-Numeric()

-named?

-yes

-slurpy?

-no

-optional? yes

-'''
+Type: Numeric() named? no slurpy? no optional? no Name: \$base Type: Numeric() yes named? slurpy? no optional? yes stolen straight from S06, adapted a bit

-The & sigil followed by a subroutine name gets the object representing that subroutine. &logarithm.signature returns the signature associated with the subroutine, and calling .params on the signature returns a list of Parameter objects.
+The & sigil followed by a subroutine name gets the object representing that subroutine. &log-arithm.signature returns the signature associated with the subroutine, and calling .params on the signature returns a list of Parameter objects.
 Each of these objects describes one parameter in detail.